 South Sudan’s government rejects UN report accusing it of buying weapons despite country descending into famine.

-On Thursday, UN Secretary-General Antonio Guterres accused South Sudan’s government of ignoring the plight of tens of thousands of people suffering from famine, 7.5 million in need of humanitarian aid and thousands fleeing the fighting.
+UN Secretary-General Antonio Guterres has accused South Sudan’s government of ignoring the plight of 100,000 people suffering from famine, 7.5 million in need of humanitarian aid and thousands more fleeing fighting.

-“There is a strong consensus that South Sudanese leaders need to do more to demonstrate their commitment to the wellbeing of the country’s people, who are among the poorest in the world,” Guterres said during a UN Security Council briefing.
+“There is a strong consensus that South Sudanese leaders need to do more to demonstrate their commitment to the wellbeing of the country’s people, who are among the poorest in the world,” he said.

-Joseph Moum Malok, South Sudan’s deputy UN ambassador, said the government “takes issue with the accusation”, adding that other parts of the country are affected by drought.
+In response, South Sudan’s deputy UN ambassador, Joseph Moum Malok, said the government “takes issue with the accusation” that it is responsible for the famine in two counties, adding that other parts of the country are affected by drought.